garrettgman/garrettgman.github.io/science.md

     2. To test a hypothesis
         a. deduce a testable prediction from the hypothesis
         b. observe whether the prediction is true
-            i. often by designing an experiment
+            * often by designing an experiment
         c. if the prediction is false, disregard the hypothesis ( or the observation)
         d. if the prediction is correct, consider the hypothesis "not yet disproven"
         e.
 Science progresses by gradually refining our set of ideas about the world